Rion5/AdvancedWebDeveloperExercises/CSS/Flexbox/readme.md

   ```

   * **flex-grow:** Dictates how the unused space should be spread amongst flex items
-  * **flex-shrink:** Dictates how items should shirink when there isn't enough space in container
+  * **flex-shrink:** Dictates how items should shrink when there isn't enough space in container
   * **flex-basis:** Specifies the ideal size of a flex item, BEFORE its placed into a flex container